 A: The Extension Proposal is a proposal to amend our charter to extend the date on which our existence terminates from October 23, 2009 to December 4, 2009.
 We will present this proposal to our stockholders if it appears that, at the time of the special meeting of stockholders, we cannot complete the transactions contemplated by the Framework Agreement.
-In such case, the only proposals that will be presented at the special meeting of stockholders will be the Extension Proposal and the Stockholders Adjournment Proposal.
-If the Stockholders Adjournment Proposal and the Extension Proposal are approved, we will adjourn the special meeting of stockholders with respect to the Initial Charter Proposal, the Framework Transactions Proposals, the Secondary Charter Proposals and the Equity Incentive Plan Proposal to a later date, but no later than December 4, 2009.
+In such case, the only proposals that will be presented at the special meeting of stockholders will be the Extension Proposal and the Stockholders Adjournment Proposal and the Extension Proposal are approved, we will adjourn the special meeting of stockholders with respect to the Initial Charter Proposal, the Framework Transactions Proposals, the Secondary Charter Proposals and the Equity Incentive Plan Proposal to a later date, but no later than December 4, 2009.
+That is, we will close the voting with respect to the Extension Proposal and the Stockholders Adjournment Proposal prior to the adjournment of the stockholders meeting on October 16, 2009.
+If the Extension Proposal and the Stockholders Adjournment Proposal are approved, we will file an amendment to our charter with the Secretary of State of the State of Delaware to effect the Extension Proposal immediately after the adjournment of the stockholders meeting.
+The amendment to our charter to extend our existence until December 4, 2009 will be in effect during an adjournment while the other proposals are pending.